- European Higher Education Area - EHEA

 European Approach for Quality Assurance of Joint Programmes

-In Holy See the European Approach is not available to higher education institutions.
+European Approach not available to higher education institutions

 - The European Approach is not available to higher education institutions in the country.